 So you used to weight lift, but life got in the way, and you lost all your gains.
 Will you be able to regain them?
 Will it be harder to start back at the bottom?

-The great thing about muscles is a phenomenon called muscle memory.
+The noble thing about muscles is a phenomenon called muscle memory.
 It lets you regain muscles much faster than you did initially.

-Your muscles retain their strength even when you’ve lost mass.
+Your muscles keep their strength even when you’ve lost mass.
 It’s almost like riding a bike after a decade.
 It comes back to you.

-So if you are getting back on track towards muscle gains, you will find yourself gaining muscle faster right from the start, all thanks to muscle memory bodybuilding.
+So if you are getting back on track towards muscle gains, you will gain muscle faster right from the start, all thanks to muscle memory bodybuilding.

 You will regain much of the muscle mass you’d have lost provided that you keep your diet under control.